robdyke/dotfiles/etc/yubikey.md

         a time with the **key \<n\>** command (1,2,3 respectively)
     3. When a key is selected, run **keytocard** to copy the key to the correct slot on the yuibkey (there are 3, one each for S,E,A)
+    4.  `save` then exit.
+If you don't save, the private keys will persist locally which defeats the purpose of using the yubikey.
 8. Especially if you have a Nano-type yubikey, I recommend that you enable touch-to-sign, touch-to-encrypt, and touch-to-authenticate.
-    You can do this with the official Yubikey **ykman** program.
+    You can do this with the official Yubikey **ykman** program as detailed above.

 SSH
 ---